A Centenarian Bounty Is a Reward for Irish Citizens Who Reach 100 Years of Age

 List of Eligibility Rules

-To be eligible you must fall into the following category.
+To be eligible a recipient must fall into the following category.

-- You need to currently reside in Ireland and be in receipt of an Irish pension.
-If you are, then your name will be automatically forwarded to the President when you reach 100 years.
+- They need to currently reside in Ireland and be in receipt of an Irish pension.
+If they are, then their name will be automatically forwarded to the President once they reach 100 years of age.

-The Department of Social Protection office will have the current details of all applicants in receipt of a pension on record and they will forward these details to the relevant department.
+The Department of Social Protection office will have the current details of all applicants in receipt of a pension in their records and they will forward on these details to the relevant department.

 Once this is confirmed the Centenarian Bounty will be awarded to the recipient.

-If you are not in receipt of the pension you need to complete the application form and submit it to the relevant department.
+If a recipient is not in receipt of the Irish pension they will need to complete the application form and submit it to the relevant department.

-Number of people who have receive Centenarian Bounty
+Number of people who have received the Centenarian Bounty

 List of Irish Embassies Abroad

 - Irish Embassies Abroad - Department of Foreign Affairs and Trade